-Experience management at scale is enabled by technology.
+Experience Management (XM) at scale is enabled by technology.
 Today’s leading enterprises go through a rigorous evaluation and selection process to ensure that their investments deliver the scale, efficiency, and reach promised by technology platforms.

 - Business needs are identified

 - Tech platform demos spark excitement and organizational buy-in

 - Side-by-side feature functionality comparisons are made between competing products

 Finally, after months of careful consideration, a decision is made, and an Experience Management technology is selected.
 The deal closes.
 A services team steps in to activate the platform and a Customer Experience (CX) program comes to life.